 Conservation Through Art and Education

 Arts for Animals is a nonprofit organization dedicated to the preservation of endangered species through education and artistic inspiration.
-It sprang from a desire shared by artist Anne London and her husband Jim Hart to protect the animals they viewed in their travels throughout Africa.
+It sprang from a desire shared by artist Anne London ,and her husband Jim Hart, to do something concrete to save the wildlife they had grown to love.

 How We Started

 Anne and Jim designed a poster that teaches children how to draw elephants, rhinos and cheetahs, three species that are rapidly disappearing from Africa.
 With the poster, the duo designed a teaching plan that connects children's creativity to messages of wildlife conservation and stewardship.
-These posters and lesson plans are now distributed in schools and conservation education camps across Botswana ,Zambia and Zimbabwe.
+These posters and lesson plans are now distributed, along with drawing tools ,to schools and conservation education camps across Botswana ,Zambia and Zimbabwe.
 Anne visits new schools each year to teach the kids and help their teachers develop skills to use these posters and continue to program after she leaves.

 Education Process Grows